£1,158,264

 The Hatchley family saw this first hand during their time at GOSH with Emma as they stayed near to the ICU in Charity funded accommodation on the hospital site, making it much easier to come and go from her bedside.
 Emma was treated in a Charity built ward and many of the machines critical to her treatment were funded by charitable donations.
 In addition, many of the key support systems for those facing life changing situations are now only available if funded outside the NHS this is where the Charity steps in and makes a major impact.

 These needs don't ever stop as there are always children who need GOSH and deserve the best they can get.
-The combined efforts of the Hatchley family, their friends and wider family, and all the members of Team Hatch have already raised over £825,000 which is truly amazing.
-Now 2022 is upon us and the team is as keen as ever and set for a monster year and will be taking on as many events as possible.
+The combined efforts of the Hatchley family, their friends and wider family, and all the members of Team Hatch have raised well over the original £1,000,000 objective which is truly amazing.

-Each team athlete is self-funded for race expenses and has an individual funding target to hit for Great Ormond Street Hospital Children's Charity as the price for donning the hallowed Team Hatch racing strip.
-The team continues to be generously supported by Trek in the UK for bikes and Huub for wetsuits, trisuits and other race and cycle clothing.
-All of the teams best images are taken by the extremely talented @thatcameraman.
+Just like all the events that has gone before, every event and every team athlete is self-funded for expenses and has an individual funding target to hit for Great Ormond Street Hospital Children's Charity as the price for donning the hallowed Team Hatch racing strip.

-The additional funds raised will go in part to continue pushing research boundaries by supporting Professor Paul Brogan and his team, investigating the diagnosis and treatment of serious auto inflammatory conditions such as forms of vasculitis.
+Funds raised from the above challenge will go in part to continue pushing research boundaries by supporting Professor Paul Brogan and his team, investigating the diagnosis and treatment of serious auto inflammatory conditions such as forms of vasculitis.
 This area still accounts for 100 new referrals and 300 patients under follow-up care each year in GOSHs rheumatology department and as the Hatchley family sadly knows, there can be devastating results if these conditions are not diagnosed early and treated effectively.
-Additional funds will go towards continuing the work of the hospital in the areas of patient and family support and also advanced medical equipment not funded by the NHS but critical to world class patient outcomes.
-The hospital is working towards opening a world leading Cancer Centre and improving the stock of family accommodation so parents can be by their child's bedside at critical points in their journey at GOSH.
-All of this needs funding which drives the Charity and individuals like the members of Team Hatch.
+Additional funds will be directed to help the hospital in its quest towards opening a world leading Cancer Centre and improving the stock of family accommodation so parents can be by their child's bedside at critical points in their journey at GOSH.

 Thank you to all of the past and future supporters, friends and family.
 We couldn't do any of this without you.